 - Computer-generated art

 - Each entry must be original in concept, design, and execution and may not violate any U.S. copyright laws.
-Any entry that has been copied from an existing photo (not the student’s own), painting, graphic, advertisement, or any other work produced by another person is a violation of the competition rules and will not be accepted.
-Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
+Any entry that has been copied from an existing photo or image (including a painting, graphic, advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
+For more information on copyright laws, please review “A Guide to Copyright and Plagarism."

 - Each School may submit up to 20 entries.

 - Entries must be received in Congressman Neal's Office by the Tuesday before April vacation.